A Stable FDTD Method with Embedded Reduced-Order Models: Introduction

 where $\dt$ is time step, $\dx$ and $\dy$ are the cell dimensions along the $x$~and $y$ axes, and $c$ is the wave velocity in the medium~\cite{Gedney}.

-Unfortunately, in spite of its low cost per iteration, FDTD can become quite time-consuming when applied to large multiscale problems with detailed objects.
-Two issues contribute to the increase of FDTD's cost: \begin{enumerate} \item[$a)$] small details impose a refined mesh.
+Unfortunately, in spite of its low cost per iteration, the Yee scheme can become quite time-consuming when applied to large multiscale problems with detailed objects.
+Two issues contribute to the increase of the computational cost of the Yee scheme: \begin{enumerate} \item[$a)$] small details impose a refined mesh.
 This increases memory consumption and cost per iteration; \item[$b)$] a refined mesh implies a shorter time step because of CFL limit~\eqref{eq:cfl_limit}. \end{enumerate}

-Numerous solutions have been devised to increase FDTD's efficiency in handling complex objects.
+Numerous solutions have been devised to increase the efficiency of the Yee scheme in handling complex objects.
 Subcell models have been proposed for wires~\cite{boonzaaler1992radiation}, wire bundles~\cite{berenger2000multiwire}, sheets~\cite{maloney1992efficient}, slots~\cite{ma1997comparison}, and other common structures.
+These models are typically efficient, but restricted to specific objects.
 In FDTD subgridding, a fine mesh is used to resolve small objects, while a coarse grid is used elsewhere~\cite{thoma1996consistent,xiao2007three}.
-These models are typically efficient, but restricted to specific objects.
-Subgridding reduces the growth of the number of unknowns caused by mesh refinement (issue $a$ in the list above).
+Subgridding reduces the growth of the number of unknowns caused by mesh refinement (issue $a)$ in the list above).
 However, it does not help with the second issue, since the fine grid imposes its CFL limit on the whole domain.
 While different time steps can be used in the coarse and fine grids, ensuring the stability and accuracy of the resulting scheme is quite challenging~\cite{wang2010analysis}.

+One of the most significant approaches to bypass the CFL limit is represented by implicit methods, such as the Alternating-Direction Implicit FDTD (ADI-FDTD) method~\cite{adi-fdtd-2, adi-fdtd,lee2004some}.
+Being unconditionally stable for any time step, implicit methods are particularly attractive when combined with FDTD subgridding.
+In the schemes proposed in~\cite{WangADIFDTDsubgridding,ChenADIFDTDsub3D,YangADIFDTDsub2D}, the fine grid is updated with ADI-FDTD, while the coarse grid is updated with the Yee scheme, taking advantage of the respective strengths of implicit and explicit methods.
+This hybrid ADI-FDTD subgridding scheme allows a larger time step throughout the entire domain, but leads to an increase of the cost per iteration, as our results will show.

 Model order reduction (MOR) has been proposed to generate compact FDTD models for complex objects~\cite{cangellaris1999rapid,denecker,kulas2003reduced}.
 The underlying idea is to initially use a fine mesh to resolve complex objects, and then compress the FDTD equations using MOR.
 The reduced model is finally embedded into the surrounding coarse grid~\cite{denecker}.
 Typically, the insertion of the reduced model in the coarse grid reduces the CFL limit.
 However, because of its low order, the reduced model can be manipulated to extend the CFL limit, and enable the use of a larger time step throughout the entire computational domain~\cite{cnf-2015-nemo-fdtdmor,SpatialFiltering,DJiao}.
 Therefore, an MOR-based approach can be used to tackle both issues $a)$ and $b)$ caused by mesh refinement.